Are You Ready for Hurricane Season?

-Now — long before the first watch or warning is issued — is the best time to prepare for the season by thinking big picture: How can you best protect yourself and your family from a hurricane and its aftermath?
+With the start of hurricane season, now is the time to make your hurricane plans.
+Long before the first watch or warning is issued is the best time to prepare for the season, which continues through November.
+By preparing now, you are better able to protect yourself and your family from a hurricane and its aftermath.

 Do you have an overall plan for what to do if a hurricane hits your area?
 Some questions to answer include:

 Do you have reliable transportation to get you there?

 Do you know the evacuation routes?